📚

 See Units

-After the Civil War, the government invested heavily in transportation and communication systems, which helped connect the different regions of the nation and create new markets.
-The Republicans returned to Henry Clay's American System, which advocated for government investment in infrastructure projects, and they used federal funds to build the Transcontinental Railroad.
+After the Civil War, government funding for transportation and communication systems helped connect the various regions of the nation and create new markets.
+Republicans returned to Henry Clay’s American system and used federal funds to create the Transcontinental Railroad.
+The railroad boom 🛤️ forever linked regional areas of the country and was a significant factor in “opening the West” to capitalist development.

 🎥 Watch: AP US History - Conquest of the West